Getting and Building Sling

 - Click OK

-- Enter the directory, then do a full build and local install (below are unix/linux commands, slightly different under windows)
+- Enter the directory, then do a build and local install of the launchpad (below are unix/linux commands, slightly different under windows)

 - Make sure you're in the Java perspective (Menu: Window->Open Perspective)